When someone dies it is a sad and emotional time and you may not know where to start when sorting out the affairs of the deceased.

 Third party fees

 As well as our administration fees, there will be third party disbursements for the estate to pay eg. Probate Registry fees, Statutory and Trustees Notice fees, Brokerage and indemnity fees for shareholdings, Land Registry Fees and other essential disbursements that the executors will need to pay out of the estate monies.
-There may be conveyancing charges if there is a property to sell, but these will be charged by the conveyancer as part of the sale process.
+There may be conveyancing and other legal charges if there is a property to sell, but these will be charged by the conveyancer as part of the sale or property registration process.

 What happens next?